 - Spanish-speaking consumers who did not receive Spanish-language paperwork

 Mr. Barry has also helped California consumers by obtaining injunctions prohibiting fraudulent practices from multiple dealerships.
-Trial successes include:
+Trial and arbitration successes include:

 - Olivas/Vasquez v.
 Three-Way Chevrolet (lumping, odometer fraud)